UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Benchmark Dataset

-As one of the most successful general object detection strategy, Felzenszwalb \etal~\cite{DBLP:journals/pami/FelzenszwalbGMR10} presented a discriminative part based approach, which modeled the part positions as latent variables in an support vector machine (SVM) framework.
-Park \etal~\cite{DBLP:journals/pami/FelzenszwalbGMR10} extended this strategy and described a multi-resolution model acting as a deformable part-based model (DPM) when handling large instances and a rigid template with handling small instances.
-However, the speed was the bottleneck of DPM in real applications.
-To that end, Yan \etal~\cite{DBLP:conf/cvpr/YanLWL14} accelerated DPM by constraining the root filter to be low rank, designing a neighborhood aware cascade to capture the dependence in neighborhood regions for aggressive pruning, and constructing look-up tables to replace expensive calculations of orientation partition and magnitude with simpler matrix index operations.
-In this way, the speed of DPM can be greatly improved while achieving similar accuracy.
+Parts-based representations have been widely used in object detection. \cite{DBLP:journals/pami/FelzenszwalbGMR10} present the deformable part-based model (DPM), which describes the part positions as latent variables in the structural SVM framework, for object detection.
+They extend this strategy and develop a multi-resolution method operating as a deformable parts model and a rigid template to handle large and small objects, respectively.
+However, the DPM-based methods are computationally expensive for practical applications.
+To improve the efficiency, \cite{DBLP:conf/cvpr/YanLWL14} propose an algorithm by constraining the root filter to be low rank, designing a neighborhood-aware cascade to capture the dependence among regions for aggressive pruning, and constructing look-up tables to replace HOG feature extraction with simpler operations.

-Considerable effort has also been devoted to improve the object proposal generation.
-Lampert \etal~\cite{DBLP:conf/cvpr/LampertBH08} improved the traditional sliding window based proposal generation strategy using a branch-and-branch scheme to efficiently maximize the classifier function over all possible sliding subwindows based on bag-of-words image representation~\cite{DBLP:conf/iccv/SivicZ03,Csurka04visualcategorization}.
-Sande \etal~\cite{DBLP:conf/iccv/SandeUGS11} proposed a selective search strategy using segmentation to generate limited but precise set of locations.
-Zitnick and Doll{\`a}r~\cite{DBLP:conf/eccv/ZitnickD14} observed that the number of contours contained in a bounding box is indicative of the likelihood of the box containing an object and proposed a simple box objectness score to guide the object proposal generation.
-This strategy generated accurate proposals with high efficiency.
+Considerable efforts have also been made to improve the quality of object proposals for object detection.
+Instead of scanning through regions sequentially for object detection, \cite{DBLP:conf/cvpr/LampertBH08} propose a branch-and-bound scheme to efficiently maximize the classifier function over all possible sliding windows based on bag-of-words image representation \citep{DBLP:conf/iccv/SivicZ03}. \cite{DBLP:conf/iccv/SandeUGS11} develop a selective search approach using over-segmented regions to generate limited number of possible object locations. \cite{DBLP:conf/eccv/ZitnickD14} exploit the number of contours in a bounding box to facilitate generating object proposals. \cite{DBLP:journals/pami/RenHG017} introduce a Region Proposal Network (RPN) that shares full-image convolutional features with the detection network, which enables region proposals efficiently.